conference programme

 Hina Jawaid, GP

-Chairs: Megan Heague, SFP Doctor, Leeds Teaching Hospitals NHS Trust and Bernadette Adeyileka-Tracz, CEO, Diabetes Africa
+Megan Heague, SFP Doctor, Leeds Teaching Hospitals NHS Trust

 13:25 - 14:25

-P6 - FreeDM2: CGM Access Equity in Type 2 Diabetes - Lived Experience and Quality of Life
+P6 - FreeDM2: CGM Access Equity in Type 2 Diabetes - Lived experience and quality of life

 60 min